WHU-USI3DV/CoFiI2P/README.md

 - 2024-05-24: [code](https://github.com/WHU-USI3DV/CoFiI2P) is available!🎉
 - 2024-08-11: support [Nuscenes](https://www.nuscenes.org/) dataset now!🎉
 - 2024-09-10: accepted by IEEE RA-L 2024!🎉
+- 2024-10-05: We have updated the code for training and evaluation stability!

 ## 💻 Installation
 An example for ```CUDA=11.6``` and ```pytorch=1.13.1```: